gauthier-voron/ec2tools/README.md

 #### Launch a new fleet and use it:
 ```
-# Launch a new fleet of 3 c5.large instances in Ohio
+# Launch a new fleet of 3 c5.large instances in Ohio in a specific availability
+# zone
 ec2tools launch --key=my-aws-key --region=us-east-2 --image='ami-965e6bf3' \
                 --user='ubuntu' --type='c5.large' --price=0.03 --size=3    \
-                --secgroup='sg-98338af0' 'my-fleet-ohio'
+		--availability-zone=us-east-2b 'my-fleet-ohio'

 # Wait for every instances to be ready to receive ssh commands
 ec2tools wait